jerturowetz/notes/cheat-sheets/typography.md

 ## Vertical rythm (line-height pt2)

-To establish sa solid vertical rythm, the line-hight of all elemnts should be relative to the base line-height of the text.
+To establish sa solid vertical rythm, the line-hight of all elements should be relative to the base line-height of the text.

 EG: with a body font size of 20px and line-height of 30px, a 55px heading would work well with a line-height and margins relative to the base line height.